-F-1 Portfolio Manager; Advises students in the College of Natural Science and the College of Engineering.
+F-1 Portfolio Manager; Advises students in the College of Natural Science, the College of Engineering, and Isenberg School of Management.

 Katie Ahlman joined the International Programs Office (IPO) in June 2019 as an International Student and Scholar Advisor.
 Her primary duties are advising international students and scholars on immigration matters.
 Prior to joining the IPO, Katie worked at Western New England University as an International Student Coordinator from 2013-2019.
 Originally from Nebraska, Katie has a B.A. in Global Studies and Sociology-Anthropology from Nebraska Wesleyan University and an M.A. in Educational Policy & Administration from the University of Minnesota-Twin Cities.
 She has lived in multiple countries and states throughout the U.S. Outside of work, Katie spends time with her family, swims, knits, and reads a lot!